instantiator/consensus-chess-engine/README.md

 ### Environment parameter

-For all except the `integration-tests.sh` script, you must specify the environment with the `-e` or `--environment` option.
+For the common operation scripts, you must specify the environment with the `-e` or `--environment` option.

 Choices of environment: `int`, `prod`